Students in Sustainability Club at Wintergreen Gorge Trail

 The purpose of ISA is to celebrate the cultural diversity and richness of the Mercyhurst community by furthering relations between international and domestic students.
 We celebrate world cultures in a fun, educational, and inclusive way to provide a space for everyone to explore what it means to be an international student or to experience international culture.

-The purpose of LOM is to destigmatize lesbianism through an alliance of lesbians and allies across campus.
+The purpose of L.O.M. is to destigmatize lesbianism through an alliance of lesbians and allies across campus.
 We aim to advocate and support the lesbian community at Mercyhurst University and the greater Erie area through outreach and on-campus events.

 Advisor: Laurie Baker